yadukrishnagiri/CareVibe/README.md

 ## 📝 Notes

 - The backend must be running **before** you start the frontend app
-- For Android emulator, the backend URL is automatically set to `10.0.2.2:5000`
+- For local Android emulator tests, the backend URL defaults to `10.0.2.2:5000`
-- For web, the backend URL is `localhost:5000`
+- For local web tests, the backend URL defaults to `localhost:5000`
+- For production, update `api.dart` to your Render URL (e.g. `https://carevibe-backend.onrender.com`)
-- Always keep the backend server running while using the app
+- Always keep the backend server running while using the app (or ensure your Render service is awake)
 - The first time you run Flutter, it may take several minutes to compile

 ---